 '''

+Theorem safety_coinductive:

 forall p pt, check_program pt p -> run_prog_safely p.

 '''

-Leroy [8] provides background and more details on this class of uses of coinduction in operational semantics.
+Grall and Leroy [12] provide background and more details on this class of uses of coinduction in operational semantics.

 Turning to the type-checking algorithm, we proved the following theorem showing that it is correct with respect to the specification of the type system: